ibm-cloud-docs/vmwaresolutions/archiref/veeam-bms/veeam-bms-archi-overview.md

 # Veeam on bare metal server overview
 {: #veeam-bms-archi-overview}

-The following diagram describes an architecture overview for Veeam® on VMware vCenter Server® instances by using {{site.data.keyword.cloud}} bare metal servers.
+The following diagram describes an architecture overview for Veeam® on {{site.data.keyword.vcf-auto}} instances by using {{site.data.keyword.cloud}} bare metal servers.
 This solution is modular, where a single bare metal server can be used as an initial all-in-one deployment, which includes all required software components and local SATA DAS for backups.
 The solution can be scaled up with optional "add-on" servers.

 ![Architecture overview for Veeam on bare metal server deployments](../../images/veeam-bms-aod.svg "Architecture overview for Veeam on bare metal server deployments"){: caption="Figure 1.
 Architecture overview for Veeam on bare metal server deployments" caption-side="bottom"}